Cardiovascular Tests & Procedures

-Magnetic resonance angiography or MRA is a type of imaging test that allows a doctor to look at the body's blood vessels.
+Magnetic resonance angiography or MRA is a type of imaging test that allows a healthcare provider to look at the body's blood vessels.

-CT angiography is a type of medical exam that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.
+CT angiography is a type of medical test that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.